WSESD millage renewal passes

-According to unofficial results from, the millage renewal for special education through the West Shore Educational Service District passed during Tuesday's special election.
+According to unofficial results, the millage renewal for special education through the West Shore Educational Service District passed during Tuesday’s special election.

 The millage renewal passed, unofficially across the four counties, 5,124 in favor and 1,721 voting against.